scan2d

 At a glance

-• Outputs: surface.csv plus scan2d_map.png and scan2d_landscape.html, and per-point structures under grid/.
+• Outputs: surface.csv plus scan2d_map.png (2D contour) and scan2d_landscape.html (3D surface), and per-point structures under grid/.

-scan2d constructs linear grids for both distances using --max-step-size, relaxes each grid point with the appropriate restraints active, and records unbiased UMA energies for visualization.
-Use --opt-mode heavy when you need RFOptimizer instead of LBFGS.
+scan2d constructs linear grids for both distances using --max-step-size, relaxes each grid point with the appropriate restraints active, and records unbiased MLIP energies for visualization.
+The default backend is UMA; select an alternative with -b/--backend.
+Use --opt-mode hess when you need RFOptimizer instead of LBFGS.

 For XYZ/GJF inputs, --ref-pdb supplies a reference PDB topology while keeping XYZ coordinates, enabling format-aware PDB/GJF output conversion.